HOW WOULD YOU DESCRIBE YOURSELF?

 4) Live positively but remain grounded in reality.

 5) Identify your strengths and weaknesses and learn how they bless you and undermine you.
-Play to your strengths and focus on drawing them out, but don't ignore your weaknesses at the same time, they will always be with you, either watching from afar, or affecting your every move (depending on how self aware you are).
+Play to your strengths and focus on drawing them out, but don't ignore your weaknesses at the same time, they will always be with you, either watching from afar, or affecting your every move.

 6) Serve others, it's great for the soul, it good for the world, it keeps you grounded, it creates strong networks of support and opens unexpected doors.